 Are you having trouble with cash flow?
 Cash flow problems are common now, but even in good times, many small businesses have difficulty managing cash.
 Here are 15 things you can do to improve your cash flow management.

 Cash flow is a problem that plagues every small office from time to time.
-Cash flow problems are common during recesssions, but even when sales are soaring, businesses can experience a cash crunch.
+Even when sales are soaring, businesses can experience a cash crunch.
 What can you do?
 Here are some tips to get you moving in the right direction.

 If you invoice clients, you’re not going to get paid until you send out the invoices.
 If you send out all your invoices on the 28th of the month, and your customers pay their bills around the 25th of the month, you’ll have to wait 30 days — or longer, perhaps — before they pay you.
 Speed up cash flow by sending out invoices as soon as you ship products or complete a job.